Stress Awareness Month Strategies for the Workplace & Everywhere

 The first thing that goes when we are stressed is our ability to make healthy choices for ourselves, like exercising, eating healthy and getting enough sleep.
 Ironically, these are all ways that one can boost the immune system and combat the effects of stress.

-Self-care is more important now than ever to mitigate the effects of social isolation, fear of COVID, social and political turmoil, financial difficulties, and managing multiple priorities in an ever-changing environment to name a few.
+Self-care remains important in mitigating the effects of social isolation, social and political turmoil, financial difficulties, and managing multiple priorities in an ever-changing environment to name a few.
 The 3-most important self-care practices to consider are:

 Move every day for 10 minutes or more.
 You will boost your serotonin levels, feel a sense of accomplishment, and improve your energy.